 It was those similarities that I used to make my casserole.

 The actual French Onion Soup that we know today is a modern version that originated in Paris, France during the 18th century – hence the name.
-However, it is often thought that the actual soup itself dates back several more centuries, maybe as far as the Roman times.
+However, it is often thought that the actual soup itself dates back several more centuries, maybe as far as Roman times.
 Throughout history, onions were inexpensive and plentiful, so traditionally, this soup was a meal for the poor.

 Modern French Onion Soup is made with a beef broth (and sometimes chicken broth is added too) and caramelized onions.
 The key is that the onions are cooked very slowly, which allows them to caramelize and have that rich and delicious flavor.

-Often brandy or sherry (or a wine) is added towards the end.
+Often brandy or sherry (or wine) is added towards the end.
 The soup is then topped with a slice of bread (“croute” or crouton) and then sprinkled with cheese and broiled.

 One of the definite advantages of this casserole is that it’s amazingly quick and easy to put together.
 In ten minutes you can have it ready to go in the oven and an hour later, you’ve got a delicious casserole.